SharePoint and AllyMatter solve different problems. Here’s how to decide which one your team actually needs.

 Choose AllyMatter if you can check most of these:

-• You’re between 50 and 1,000 employees and have outgrown basic tools like Google Drive, Notion, or a poorly configured SharePoint setup
+- You are between 50 and 1,000 employees and have outgrown Google Drive, Notion, or a poorly configured SharePoint setup.

-• Your documentation is tied to compliance, HR policies, SOPs, or financial processes requiring sign-off and proof of receipt
+- Your documentation is tied to compliance, HR policies, SOPs, or financial processes that need sign-off and proof of receipt.

-• Setup speed matters and you can’t commit months to a custom implementation
+- Setup speed matters and you cannot commit months to a custom implementation.

-• You want department leads, not IT, owning their documentation workflows day to day
+- You want department leads, not IT, owning their documentation day to day.

-See how AllyMatter’s knowledge base features support these use cases: AllyMatter knowledge base features
+See how AllyMatter’s knowledge base features support these use cases.

 Migration path if you’re switching

-The instinct is usually to migrate everything, which is the wrong starting point.
-This conversation often surfaces during an annual software review, when someone finally counts how many IT hours went to SharePoint maintenance that quarter.
+The instinct is to migrate everything, which is the wrong starting point.
+This usually surfaces during an annual software review, when someone counts how many IT hours went to SharePoint maintenance that quarter.

 Start with a content audit.
-SharePoint environments accumulate years of documents, many of which are outdated, duplicated, or completely inactive.
-Before migrating anything, identify what’s actually in use: documents accessed in the last 90 days, policies currently enforced, SOPs referenced in onboarding or training.
+SharePoint environments accumulate years of documents, many outdated, duplicated, or inactive.
+Identify what is actually in use: documents accessed in the last 90 days, policies currently enforced, SOPs referenced in onboarding.
 Everything else can be archived or discarded.

 Frequently asked questions